Universality of empirical risk minimization: Deferred proofs

 where $(a)$ follows from the decomposition in~\eqref{eq:first_term_proj} and the bounds in~\eqref{eq:projections_first_bound} and~\eqref{eq:projections_second_bound}, and $(b)$ follows from the dominated convergence theorem along with the limit in~\eqref{eq:lim_equal_zero_char} and domination of the integrand $ \sup_{\bH\in\cS_p^M} \left(\phi_{\bv,\bH} (\bt) - \phi_{\bh,\bH}(\bt) \right)^2 \le 2$.
 Sending $\delta \to 0$ completes the proof. \end{proof}

-Now, via a truncation argument, we show that this can be extended to square integrable locally Lipschitz functions. \begin{lemma} Suppose Assumption~\ref{ass:X} holds.
-Let $K>0$ be a fixed integer and $\widetilde \bg \sim\cN(0,\bSigma_\bg)$ an independent copy of $\bg$, and let $\varphi:\R^M \to\R$ be a locally Lipschitz function satisfying
+Now, via a truncation argument, we show that this can be extended to square integrable locally Lipschitz functions. \begin{lemma} Let $\cS_p$ be as in Definition~\ref{def:DoG}.
+Let $K>0$ be a fixed integer and $\widetilde \bg \sim\cN(\bmu_\bg,\bSigma_\bg)$ an independent copy of $\bg$, and let $\varphi:\R^{3K} \to\R$ be a locally Lipschitz function satisfying

 Then

 \end{lemma}